-By registering now that gives me a week to set up your SFTP to the web page.
+By registering now that gives me a week to set up your SFTP (Secure File Transfer Protocol) to the web page.

-Login is required to enter your unique latitude / longitude, and direction for your monitor.
+Login is required to enter your unique latitude / longitude, direction and nearest weather station for your monitor.

 1 hour -- Load the Raspberry Pi Operating System on the SD card -- Using a PC (Windows 10) -- I can't help on Apple Macintosh.

 1 and 1/2 hours -- Install the Operating System on Raspberry Pi

 Note: If you will be using your existing monitor, keyboard and mouse on the Raspberry Pi,

 You will be working without these instructions for the next 3 hours.